Abdulla-Almarzooqi/highway_safety_monitoring/README.md

 5. Before executing the code, make sure to adjust the paths accordingly to match your local environment.

-6. You can use the sample image found in `sample_imgs/scene_description` to test the system.
+6. You can use the sample image in `sample_imgs/scene_description` to test the system.

 *Note: The evaluation for this system was conducted manually.*